 If you are not ready to invite strangers into the bedroom, you can make your dreams about a threesome come true with the help of a vibrator and other sex toys.
 If you are reject group sex, and he/she adores this - watch together a group sex porn.

 None of you are obliged to break yourself for the sake of another's fantasies.
 But some painless concessions on your part or his/her side will mean a lot to both of you.

 Just sharing fantasies with a partner is already an act.

 - Forget about shame.

 Not at all, but in this particular case.
-It is hard not to be shy of our fantasies, when we are constantly broadcast the idea that sex is good as long as it is “normal” - that is, they are engaged in two people of about the same age and build.
+It is hard not to be shy of our fantasies, when we have constantly broadcast the idea that sex is good as long as it is “normal” - that is, they are engaged in two people of about the same age and build.

-Shame is only the consequences of living in a society full of stigma and stereotypes.
+Shame is only the consequence of living in a society full of stigma and stereotypes.
 The only framework in which it is necessary to enter their sexual activity is the age of majority and the voluntary consent of all participants.